-A connector is installed onto the end of each of the two fibers to be joined.
+A connector is installed onto the end of each of the two fibres to be joined.
 Singlemode connectors are generally factory-installed, to meet requirements for optical performance and long-term reliability.
 The junction is then made by mating the connectors to each side of an adapter.
-The adapter holds the connectors in place and brings the fibers into alignment (see Figure 7).
+The adapter holds the connectors in place and brings the fibres into alignment (see Figure 7).

 Figure 7.
-Fiber terminations
+Fibre terminations

 The adapters are housed within a termination panel, which provides a location to safely house the adapter/connector terminations and allows easy access to installed connectors.
-Fiber termination panels typically house from twelve to 144 terminations.
+Fibre termination panels typically house from twelve to 144 terminations.
 Termination panels should adapt easily to any standard style of connector/adapter.
 This allows easy future growth and also provides more flexibility in evolving network design.
-Fiber cable management within the termination panel is critical.
+Fibre cable management within the termination panel is critical.

-Cable management within a termination panel must include proper bend radius protection and physical routing paths.
-The fibers should have bend radius protection along the route from the adapter port to the panel exit location.
-The path the fiber follows in getting to the panel exit should also be very clear and well defined.
+Cable management within a termination panel must include correct bend radius protection and physical routing paths.
+The fibres should have bend radius protection along the route from the adapter port to the panel exit location.
+The path the fibre follows in getting to the panel exit should also be very clear and well defined.
 Most cable management problems in termination panels arise from improper routing of patch cords.
-Improper fiber routing within the panels can make access to installed connectors very difficult, and can cause service-affecting macrobends on adjacent fibers.
+Improper fibre routing within the panels can make access to installed connectors very difficult, and can cause service-affecting macrobends on adjacent fibres.
 Connectors should also be removable without the use of special tools, which can be costly and easily lost or left behind.
-Proper fiber cable management in the termination panel improves network flexibility, performance and reliability while reducing operations costs and system reconfiguration time.
+Proper fibre cable management in the termination panel improves network flexibility, performance and reliability while reducing operations costs and system reconfiguration time.

-When fiber is used in the local serving loop, such as in hybrid fiber/coax networks or fiber-fed digital loop converters (DLCs), backup fibers run to the optical network unit (ONUs) or to the DLCs.
-These fibers are provided in case a technician breaks the active fiber or damages the connector during installation and maintenance.
-In the event of such an occurrence, the signal has to be rerouted from the original active fiber to the backup fiber.
+When fibre is used in the local serving loop, such as in hybrid fibre/coax networks or fibre-fed Digital Loop Converters (DLCs), backup fibres run to the Optical Network Unit (ONUs) or to the DLCs.
+These fibres are provided in case a technician breaks the active fibre or damages the connector during installation and maintenance.
+In the event of such an occurrence, the signal has to be rerouted from the original active fibre to the backup fibre.
 This rerouting is done at the OSP termination panel within the ODF.
-While the fiber appearances on the termination panel are generally located either adjacent to each other or within a few terminations of each other, this reconfiguration should not jeopardize the integrity of the other installed circuits.
-If installed fibers must be moved in order to access the target connector, then the probability of inducing a bending loss in those adjacent fibers is increased.
-And that loss could be enough to cause a temporary service outage.
+While the fibre appearances on the termination panel are generally located either adjacent to each other or within a few terminations of each other, this reconfiguration should not jeopardise the integrity of the other installed circuits.
+If installed fibres must be moved in order to access the target connector, then the probability of inducing a bending loss in those adjacent fibres is increased.
+That loss could be enough to cause a temporary service outage.
 These effects are especially pronounced in CATV systems, in which the system attenuation is adjusted to an optimal power level at the receiver to provide the best picture quality.
-Enabling easy access to individual terminations without disturbing other fibers is an important feature of a termination panel.
+Enabling easy access to individual terminations without disturbing other fibres is an important feature of a termination panel.